TzuPeiYang/B-Reconstruction-2-FPGA/README.md

 # B-Reconstruction to FPGA
 Aiming to configure FPGAs to run graph neural networks (GNNs) for B-meson reconstruction.
-Now at the NN design phase, this repo relies on the weaver-core framework to train and test.
-The C++ part is currently empty except for loading data.
+Now at the NN design phase, this repo relies on the [weaver-core](https://github.com/hqucms/weaver-core?tab=readme-ov-file) framework to train and test.
+Some of the files in weaver-core are modified for various purposes, so in order to use this repository, clone and set up the [forked-version](https://github.com/TzuPeiYang/weaver-core) instead.
+The C++ part is currently still empty except for loading data.

 ## Dependencies
-- python: pyhepmc, uproot, torch
+- python: pyhepmc (has to be installed with HepMC3), uproot, torch
-- C++: yaml-cpp (for loading test data)
+- C++: yaml-cpp (for testing)

 ## Folder structure
 - C